carlynorama/2018JournalProject/README.md

 ## What this is

-Paper organizers work better for me than electronic ones because as soon as I open my computer, I'm lost.
-The [Bullet Journal] fills a void that rigid preprinted layouts just can't fill: layouts that match exactly how you think about your day.
+Paper organizers work better for me than electronic ones; as soon as I open my computer in the morning, I'm lost.
+The [Bullet Journal] fills a void that rigid preprinted layouts just can't fill: layouts that match exactly how I think about my day.
 YouTubers have taken the flexible and accessible system created by [Ryder Carroll] to a [whole new level][1] that honestly overwhelms and intimidates me.
 So I'm not going to doodle.
 I'm going to code.

 [Bullet Journal]: http://bulletjournal.com/
 [Ryder Carroll]: http://www.rydercarroll.com/